edomozh/flexer/readme.md

 # Flexer

-It is just web-api application for testing OAuth 2.0 authorization.
+It is just empty repo for testing